 Dr. Wattson is a new energy monitoring breakout board from Upbeat Labs.

-Based on the MCP39F521, a single-phase power monitoring chip from Microchip, it is coupled with a rich Arduino library to facilitate energy monitoring without much ado.
+Based on the MCP39F521, a single-phase power monitoring chip from Microchip, it is coupled with rich Arduino and Python libraries (for boards like Raspberry Pi and BeagleBoards) to facilitate energy monitoring without much ado.
 The board is designed to be tolerant of a wide range of voltages, which means that it can also be used with the Raspberry Pi or any other 3.3v MCUs just as easily.

 Dr. Wattson makes Professional-Quality energy monitoring and measurement available to the Maker, catering to both the novice and advanced user!
 The unit comes pre-calibrated, enabling measurements from 1mA up to 4A, to enable you to start taking quality measurements on the get-go with just a couple of simple commands.

 If you want to measure higher current, do not fear!
 It also has a 15A conversion capability - change the burden resistors on the board to 20 ohms each and apply the new calibration settings we provide using the library to increase your measurement range to 15A! (with reduced sensitivity at the lowest readings) Or alternately, if you would rather not deal with the nitty gritty of the conversion, we can do the conversion for you for a nominal fee!

 If you are a more advanced user, you have a wide range of functionality available from the rich library, as well as the ability to tweak the hardware to suit your needs and recalibrate using the library.